brenopapa/duckdb-gui/README.md

-Here’s a `README.md` with a drawing using Unicode characters for the project template, showing the relationship between DuckDB and Streamlit:

----

 # DuckDB GUI 🦆📊

 A graphical user interface designed to simplify the use of DuckDB outside the command line.
 This application uses Streamlit as a GUI, providing an intuitive way to interact with a DuckDB database.